michaeleisel/zld/README.md

 Feel free to file an issue if you find it's not at least 40% faster for your case (make sure to run it twice in a row to ensure that [caches](#caching) have been generated).
 Further benchmark details can be found [here](misc/benchmarks.md).

+### Is it worth it for my project?

+It all depends on your risk tolerance and how much you value the speedup in incremental build time.
+When linking takes more than one second, I'd cut that time in half as the estimated time with this new linker.
+If that difference is compelling to you, then it'd be worth trying out.
+Personally, I'd use it in projects for a link time of even 500ms (but I am an impatient tinkerer).

 ### Stability

 `zld` is forked from the most recently open-sourced version of `ld`.
 Without a few optimizations around hashing, it would produce byte-for-byte the same executables as the open-source one.
 Although it's not ideal to mix compiler and linker toolchain versions, and the open-source one is a bit old (Xcode 10.2), this has been tested to work on Swift 5 projects.
 There's no obvious reason why it shouldn't.
 The linker, after all, is fairly language-agnostic. `zld` will be updated with more recent versions of the linker as Apple open-sources them.